sjfke/nonbleedingedge/index.rst

 I admit the name *"NonBleedingEdge"* is kind of strange, but resulted from a discussion with another *"aging techie"* who also found himself forced into semi-retirement...

-**Afterall** your brain stops functioning at 50... right?
+:Question: How can an *"aging techie"* be of any use in the ever changing I.T. industry?

-:Question: How can you be of any use in the ever changing I.T. industry?
+:Afterall: Your brain stops functioning at 50... right?

 :Answer: *"Experience"* which should never be under-valued.